1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 courseCharacteristics of Melody

 Like wind chimes, melody has pitch and duration.
 Unlike wind chimes, melody is linked to human breath capacity, language and thought patterns.
 Plus, melody is organized with a sense of beginning and ending, forming a recognizable whole.
+When you sing in the shower, you are singing a melody.

 Many melodic traits are quantifiable—range, motion, articulation, phrase and cadence—and may be used to describe and classify melodies.